cancergenetrust/cgtd/cgtd/README.md

     make run

+To verify both cgtd and ipfs are working you can query your steward's address:

+    curl localhost/v0/address

 # Making Submissions

-To populate a server with test data:

-    make populate

-Currently access control for mutable operations such adding submissions or peers, is limited to localhost.
-Populate runs ddtests/demo_data.py inside the cgtd container.

-To make a single submission using curl:
+To make a single submission:

+    make submit

+or explicitly:

     docker exec -it cgtd curl -X POST localhost:5000/v0/submissions \
-    -F "field_one=field_value_one" \
-    -F "field_two=field_value_one" \
-    -F files[]=@tests/ALL/ALL-US__TARGET-10-PAKHZT-03A-01R.vcf \
+        -F "a_field_name=a_field_value" \
         -F files[]=@tests/ALL/ALL-US__TARGET-10-PAKMVD-09A-01D.vcf

 To access the submission:

+    curl localhost/v0/submissions/QmZwuc83iD64mvsf484aGcerUHJce1bJtf1y7AAzQDp234

+Access control for mutable operations such as adding submissions or peers is restricted to localhost as a poor mans authentication.
+As a result we curl from within the cgtd container above.

+To populate a server with a bunch of test data:

+    make populate

+Finally to see the index for you server including submissions:

-    curl localhost:5000/v0/submissions/QmTLErEx8DLBhJCHWcoakvfRS3EijL6Y2ayVxdMQ9DVLMd
+    curl localhost/v0/submissions

 # Build, Debug and Test Locally